UnforeseenOcean/Ascender/WHATWEKNOW.md

 ### .BNK and .WEM files
 Using Wwise Audio Bank Extractor will extract some sort of audio data with `.wav` extension, but it's not playable yet.

 Seems to be either headless file or is using some sort of external compression.
+(Probably Deflate)

 ## QuickBMS script for unpacking data file (use command-line mode, not GUI mode)
 ```